diyabakri/FinalProject/Readme.md

 revolutions =5
 # flag for which mode to run the code according to the value in revolutions (False / 0 ) or the value in itrs (True / 1)
 iterationMode =0
+# flag for which mode to only log the itartions on full revelutions 0 log acrroding to logPerod 1 Log once every revelution
+deltaPsiMode =0
 # number of itrations to run for each orbit (only used when iterationMode = 1 )
 itrs =10000000
 # used as the value of the charge of the electron in every equation